 The Company has a well-established Health, Safety and Environment ("HSE") management system, which formalises HSE processes, procedures and programmes and provides for integration of HSE issues into business planning and operations.

 Auditors

-In accordance with section 357(2) of the Companies and Allied Matters Act, CAP C20 LFN 2004, the auditors, Messrs Deinde Odusanya and Co., have expressed their willingness to continue in office as auditors of the Company.
+In accordance with section 357(2) of the Companies and Allied Matters Act, CAP C20 LFN 2004, Messrs Mobolaji Johnson and Co. have been appointed as the new auditors of the Company.

 BY ORDER OF THE BOARD